 Effective Consent: informed agreement given freely and actively and expressed in clear, mutually understandable words or actions that indicate willingness to participate in mutually agreed upon sexual activity.
 Silence or lack of resistance cannot, in themselves, be interpreted as consent; similarly, agreement or acceptance received after a sexual act has occurred does not constitute effective consent.
 The initiator of any type of sexual activity is responsible for obtaining affirmative effective consent from the other participant(s).
 Consent to one type of sexual activity does not indicate consent to others; similarly, prior consent to sexual activity does not indicate consent to current sexual activity.
 Being under the influence of alcohol, a drug, or other substance does not negate the responsibility of the initiator of sexual activity to obtain affirmative effective consent from the other participant(s).

 Consent is NOT effective if it results from:

-Consent to sexual activity may be withdrawn at any time through clear, mutually understandable words or actions; at the time that consent is withdrawn all sexual activity must cease.
+Consent to sexual activity may be withdrawn at any time through clear, mutually understandable words or actions; at the time that consent is withdrawn, all sexual activity must cease.

-Coercion: exists when the initiator of sexual activity engages in an unreasonable amount of pressure that directly results in the object of the pressure engaging in unwanted sexual behavior.
+Coercion: exists when the initiator of sexual activity engages in an unreasonable amount of pressure that directly results in the object of the pressure engaging in unwanted sexual activity.
 Unreasonableness is judged by considering the intensity, frequency, duration, and isolating nature of the pressuring behavior.

 Incapacity: a person is mentally or physically incapacitated when he/she lacks conscious knowledge of the sexual activity and/or cannot comprehend the nature or extent of the activity.
 A person can be incapacitated due to: the effects of alcohol, a drug, or other substance; sleep; temporary or permanent mental impairment; youth.
 One may not engage in sexual activity with another who one knows or reasonably should know to be incapacitated.